agabor/docs/_includes/dotnet/users.md

 Parse provides an easy way to integrate Facebook with your application.
 The `ParseFacebookUtils` class integrates with `ParseUser` to make linking your users to their Facebook identities easy.

 Using our Facebook integration, you can associate an authenticated Facebook user with a `ParseUser`.
-With just a few lines of code, you'll be able to provide a "log in with Facebook" option in your app, and be able to save their data to Parse.
+With just a few lines of code, you'll be able to provide a "log in with Facebook" option in your app, and be able to save their data to MSG.

 ### Setting up Facebook

-To start using Facebook with Parse, you need to:
+To start using Facebook with MSG, you need to:

 1. [Set up a Facebook app](https://developers.facebook.com/apps), if you haven't already.
 In the "Advanced" tab of your app's settings page, Make sure that your app's "App Type" (in the "Authentication" section) is set to "Native/Desktop".
-2. Add your application's Facebook Application ID on your Parse application's settings page.
+2. Add your application's Facebook Application ID on your MSG application's settings page.
 3. In your `Application` constructor, call `ParseFacebookUtils.Initialize()` with your Facebook App ID:

 ```cs